FindMySlots/findmyslot/README.md

 yarn start
 ```

+## APIs
+We are using Co-Win's [Public APIs](https://apisetu.gov.in/public/marketplace/api/cowin).

 ## Scope

 - [X] District Based Calendar
 - [ ] Pin code Based search

+## Credit
+- Thanks to fantastic folks working at [Co-Win](https://www.cowin.gov.in/home) to support world's largest vaccination drive.

 ## Contributing

 Contributions are welcome, especially for the missing features!
 Pull requests and issues are very welcome.
+Kindly update the footer in the Dashboard component with contribution.

 ## License